graphql-compose/graphql-compose/docs/basics/generating-schema.md

 const Resolver2 = schemaComposer2.createResolver(...);
 ```

-Types created via `ObjectTypeComposer1` and `ObjectTypeComposer2` will not be visible to each other.
-So may have different definitions for types with the same name.
+Types created via `ObjectTypeComposer1` and `ObjectTypeComposer2` will not be visible to each other: name-clashing and overriding would not be isssues, and multiple definitions for types with the same name are allowed, as long as they live in separate `SchemaComposer` instances.